aamott/Arduinifit/README.md

 - Some wiring

 ## Arduino Installation
+Configurations are stored in config.h.
+There are comments explaining what each value does.
+You can implement of leave out certain features (such as a safety key) based on your preference.

 1. Open `arduinifit` file in the Arduino IDE and upload it to your Arduino.